 What Is Projection?
 Psychology, Example, And Application For Your Relationships

 Have you ever disliked someone and convinced yourself that they resented you too?
 Have you accused others of cheating on a test when you did the same?
 Or have you ever had a bad haircut and became paranoid, thinking that everyone was staring at you because of it?
-These are common examples of projection, a psychological defense mechanism used to protect an individual against negative and unwanted feelings and thoughts.
+These are common examples of projection, a psychological defense mechanism used to protect individuals against negative and unwanted feelings and thoughts.

 What Is Psychological Projection?

 Projection includes blame-shifting and falsely accusing others of wrongdoing.
-One particular example of this, which has been proven by research, would be a man who cheats on his spouse with a colleague, but suspects that his wife is being unfaithful and accuses her of infidelity instead.
+One particular example of this, which has been proven by research, would entail a man who cheats on his spouse with a colleague but suspects that his wife is being unfaithful and accuses her of infidelity instead.

 There are three general types of psychological projection:

 Projection does not always have negative effects.
 Complementary projection gives people a sense of mutuality and helps them relate to others more easily.
 It can also be used to connect with people that they want to identify with.
-An example of this would be attempting to attach yourself to success by projecting onto someone rich and powerful, which often results in the over-idealization of that person.
+An example of this would be attempting to attach yourself to success by projecting feelings onto someone rich and powerful, which often results in the over-idealization of that person.
 Because projection occurs on an unconscious level, it is often subtle and therefore not easily identifiable.

 Sigmund Freud And Psychological Projection